jjackson19862017/popworld3/readme.md

 - Added the ability to pay on my bid.html

 - Cant get my bids to talk to my payment properly, might have to go back and start again.

+## STARTED PROJECT YET AGAIN

+To save time I will copy all my files up until the bid app, this includes all my settings, hidden files etc.

+So from the TOP

+I have created a project called "popworld"

+Copied over the Static, Templates, Media Directories and the eny.py and .gitignore

+I copied over the settings.py but removed some of the installed apps.

+I have created the following apps "accounts", "home", and "products", I will copy over my previous versions.

+Time to Migrate

+Created Superuser

+Working so far -> Pushed to github -> "Working Blank"